PierreTsia/project-management-ui/docs/dev-plans/tasks-kanban-list-split-plan.md

 ## UX Acceptance Criteria & Test Plan

-- [ ] Navigating to `/tasks-v2` defaults to list view; `/tasks-v2?viewType=kanban` shows kanban view.
+- [x] Navigating to `/tasks` defaults to list view; `/tasks?viewType=kanban` shows kanban view.
-- [ ] View switching via tabs/buttons updates URL and preserves other query parameters.
+- [x] View switching via tabs/buttons updates URL and preserves other query parameters.
-- [ ] Kanban shows accurate per-column totals and supports infinite loading per column without affecting other columns.
+- [x] Kanban shows accurate per-column totals and supports infinite loading per column without affecting other columns.
-- [ ] When the column end sentinel enters viewport and `hasMore=true`, the next page loads once; duplicate triggers are debounced.
+- [x] Load More button triggers next page load with smooth animations and natural scroll behavior.
-- [ ] Loading indicators appear in-column; errors provide a per-column retry that resumes from the last cursor.
+- [x] Loading indicators appear in-column; errors provide a per-column retry that resumes from the last cursor.
-- [ ] Dragging a card updates its status and reflects immediately in UI; affected columns revalidate only.
-- [ ] List view pagination works independently with its own state; no regressions in sorting/filtering.
+- [x] List view pagination works independently with its own state; no regressions in sorting/filtering.
-- [ ] Existing `/tasks` route remains fully functional and unaffected.
+- [x] New `/tasks` route is fully functional with both list and kanban views.
 - [ ] All new strings translatable; no console errors; lints pass.

 ## Risks & Mitigations